facebook/react-native/docs/GettingStarted.md

 We recommend installing Node and Python2 via [Chocolatey](https://chocolatey.org), a popular package manager for Windows.

-Android Studio, which we will install next, requires a recent version of the [Java SE Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) which can be installed using Chocolatey.
+React Native also requires a recent version of the [Java SE Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), as well as Python 2.
+Both can be installed using Chocolatey.

-Open a Command Prompt as Administrator, then run:
+Open an Administrator Command Prompt (right click Command Prompt and select "Run as Administrator"), then run the following commands:

 ```
 choco install nodejs.install